 As a final note, the fuel economy on both bikes is just staggering.
 We went out all day on both machines and when it came to refuel time our trail riding buddies were putting in £8 of fuel in their two-strokes, while the KLX took half that at £4 and the lil’ Honda just £3.50.
 Impressive stuff.

 From stock these bikes are very similar, as you’d expect.
 Where the one excels, the other has an answer up its sleeve.
 Both are extremely easy to ride both on and off-road, but if left standard you will soon find their limitations.
 On the basis of the marginally more punchy motor the Honda edges it in the battle of the CRF250L Vs KLX250S, but the Kawasaki is damn close even given it’s long model run.
 Upgraded, it’s a different story…

-OK so we at Ride Expeditions are upgrading our fleet of Honda XR250’s and Suzuki DRZ400’s that we use on our off-road tours in Southeast Asia, and it is now decided that the Kawasaki KLX & Honda CRF 250’s and the KTM EXC 450’s are the ones to fill their shoes.
+Ride Expeditions have upgraded our fleet of Honda XR250’s and Suzuki DRZ400’s that we used on our off-road tours in Southeast Asia, and it is now the Kawasaki KLX & Honda CRF 250’s and the YAMAHA WRF450s are the ones to fill their shoes.
 But bearing in mind that the little 250’s lack in power when left standard, we need to look at options for upping the ponies.

 HONDA CRF 250L

 For the CRF, releasing the power appears to be relatively simple.
 A quick swap on the strangling pipe that Honda have fitted to a far more free breathing FMF version releases the horses like opening all the stable doors at once.
 From a shy librarian it removes its glasses, shakes loose its hair and is suddenly far more fun to be with.
 In fact the power and noise on the FMF make the CRFL feel much more like its predecessor XR’s – close your eyes and you’ll be convinced that Honda are still making them.